 14. What nationalities of student attend Gordonstoun?

 Diversity is a crucial part of life here at Gordonstoun and we are delighted to have such a broad mix of students.
 One third of our pupils are Scottish, one third come from the rest of the UK and one third travel here from overseas.
 We have children of over 40 different nationalities adding to the vibrant, rich mix of life at the school – something which has been one of our core values since the very first day we opened.
-Today, this is more important than ever and helps give all our students an understanding of their place in the world and a respect for different cultures.
+Today, this is more important than ever and helps give all our students respect for different cultures, and consequently a better understanding of their place in the ever changing world.